elasticio/elasticio.github.io/_integrator-guide/recipient-list.md

 since: 20180220
 ---

-In this article we will explain how to send the same data to multiple recipients using a recipient list on the {{site.data.tenant.name}} platform

-> A **Recipient List** is a *message processing pattern* for sending a copy of the same
+A **Recipient List** is a *message processing pattern* described in the [Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/patterns/messaging/RecipientList.html) book (G. Hohpe and B. Woolf, 2003).
+The pattern is used to send a copy of the same message to the multiple predefined recipients.
-> message to multiple recipients as it is described in the [Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/patterns/messaging/RecipientList.html)
-> book (G. Hohpe and B. Woolf, 2003).

-For example, most of the e-mail systems use the recipient list pattern to send the copy of each message to a list of pre-defined recipients.
-For integration flows, the recipient list can be implemented to get information from one source (CRM, ERP, etc) and send it to multiple systems for processing.
+In this article we will discuss how this pattern can be implemented in the
+{{site.data.tenant.name}} platform in integration flows.
+You will learn how to created branches in integration flows.

 We will assume that you already know how to create an [integration flow](/getting-started/integration-flow) on {{site.data.tenant.name}} platform.
 You have followed the steps in [creating your first integration flow](/getting-started/first-flow)